Al Cass: Career

-After the war, the re-formed "Al Cass Orchestra" toured the East Coast befriending fellow band leaders such as Cab Calloway, Count Basie, Duke Ellington, and Stan Kenton, some of whom Cass had first met at the Crystal Room before World War II.
-Following an important gig to which members of his orchestra failed to show up, he ended his tour as a band leader and returned home to care for his ailing father Stephano Cascianell (d.1952), who had been a stone cutter at one of Milford's famous Pink granite quarries.
+After the war, the re-formed "Al Cass Orchestra" toured the East Coast, befriending fellow bandleaders such as Cab Calloway, Count Basie, Duke Ellington, and Stan Kenton, some of whom Cass had first met at the Crystal Room before World War II.
+Following an important gig to which members of his orchestra failed to show up, he ended his tour as bandleader and returned home to care for his ailing father Stephano Cascianell, who had been a stonecutter at one of Milford's famous pink granite quarries.

 Cass built a workshop in the two-car garage next to his family home and began work on his longtime idea for a mouthpiece that would enable brass musicians to play more than just their declared instrument of choice using the same embouchure.
-After several years of research and development, he invented "doubling" mouthpieces for brass musicians, which he patented with Patent #2,917,964.
+After several years of research and development, he invented "doubling" mouthpieces for brass musicians, which he patented (U.S. patent #2,917,964).

-He was a mouthpiece consultant, manufacturer of brass mouthpieces for trumpeter, jazz musician, and creator of bebop John Birks; Dizzy Gillespie; and many other legends from the Big Band era.
-His clientele includes notables from the jazz generation such as Louis Armstrong, Roy Eldridge, Harry Sweets Edison, Booker Little, Blue Mitchell, Buck Clayton, and Doc Cheatham.
+He served as a mouthpiece consultant and as a manufacturer of brass mouthpieces for jazz trumpeter Dizzy Gillespie, among other musicians of the big band era.
+His clientele includes notables from the jazz generation, such as Louis Armstrong, Roy Eldridge, Harry "Sweets" Edison, Booker Little, Blue Mitchell, Buck Clayton, and Doc Cheatham.

 He was the manufacturer and creator of the "FAST" valve/slide/key oil combination for brass instruments, which has been considered the industry standard since inception.
-It was developed after 18 months of R&D at the request and final approval of Dizzy Gillespie.
+It was developed after 18 months of research and development at the request and final approval of Dizzy Gillespie.

 Later personal life

-In 1980, Cass' mother Josephine died at age 99.
+In 1980, Cass' mother, Josephine, died at age 99.
 Cass was told by his own physicians that he had 5% of his liver and just months to live.
 He purchased a home away from his business and older surviving siblings, and taught his son Stephen (b.
 1968) the business.
 By 1981, he stopped making mouthpieces and left Stephen in control of oil production.
 He stopped going to his factory on a regular basis to spend more time with his youngest son Joseph (b.
 1977).
-A third son, Alfred the 2nd, was born in 1982.
+A third son, Alfred the second, was born in 1982.
 Fearing his death was near, he spent most of his time designing his two youngest sons a backyard in the tradition of Walt Disney.

 For several years, up until his death, he was working on a portable water-saving irrigation system for crop production in drought-ridden areas of the world.